Personalised Care: supporting those living with and beyond Cancer

 For iPhones or iPads:

-The EoTS is a summary of care with minimal jargon, produced by the health care professionals within the hospital that you receive at the end of your treatment.
+A Treatment Summary is a summary of care provided for the patient and their GP, with minimal jargon, produced by the health care professionals within the hospital that you are receiving treatment.

 The Living Well Sessions are:

-• For anybody affected by cancer: the person living with cancer, family, friends or anybody else supporting someone living with and beyond cancer
+• for anybody affected by cancer: the person living with cancer, family, friends or anybody else supporting someone living with and beyond cancer

-• Available for you to attend as many times as you wish pre, during and post treatment
+• available for you to attend as many times as you wish pre, during and post treatment

-• Designed to offer support, advice and tips as to how to safely self-manage four topics away from the hospital setting
+• designed to offer support, advice and tips as to how to safely self-manage four topics away from the hospital setting

 “Excellent session – thank you.
 Good to hear other people’s accounts and experiences.
 You are not alone!”